Am I eligible for Invisalign treatment?

 Seek medical attention if you notice the following effects after botox treatment:

 1. Difficulty swallowing (dysphagia).

 These effects may occur as early as one day and as late as several weeks after treatment.

 When will I see the effects of Botox treatment?

 You will begin noticing an effect 2-3 days after treatment.
 Maximal effect occurs around 2 weeks after treatment.

 How long will the results of Botox treatment last?

-The results will last 2-6 months, but can be variable.
+The results will last 3-4 months.